jpmorgan-payments/global-payments/postman/README.md

-# Online Payments Postman Collection
+# Global Payments Postman Collection

 We have created a postman collection for each of the calls made on the showcase application.